 This funding is counted under grants as it is a partnership with states using the grant mechanism.

-4 In addition to this fiscal year funding, some maternal and child health programs may award funds remaining from previous fiscal years.
-Those funds are not reflected in these totals.
+In addition to this fiscal year funding, some maternal and child health programs may award funds remaining from previous fiscal years.

 Data only available at state, region and national level.